 Physical Ceramics-Application of the principles of physical chemistry and solid-state physics to a study of the preparation and properties of ceramic materials.
 Clay Mineralogy-Structures and properties of the various clay minerals; techniques employed in the identification of clay minerals; composition and properties of the ceramic clays of New South Wales.

+Budworth, D. W. An Introduction to Ceramic Science.
+Pergamon.
 Kingery, W. D. Introduction to Ceramics.
 Wiley.

 Burfoot, J. C. Ferroelectrics.
 Van Nostrand.